-To see some of the other health benefits turmeric/curcumin offers, see this page: 10 Health Benefits and Uses for Turmeric Curcumin Supplements
+To see some of the other health benefits turmeric/curcumin offers, see this page: Turmeric – The Definitive Guide

 2. Bachmeier BE1, Mirisola V, Romeo F, Generoso L, Esposito A, Dell’eva R, Blengio F, Killian PH, Albini A, Pfeffer U. Reference profile correlation reveals estrogen-like trancriptional activity of Curcumin.
 Cell Physiol Biochem.
 2010;26(3):471-82.

 3. Bachmeier BE1, Mohrenz IV, Mirisola V, Schleicher E, Romeo F, Höhneke C, Jochum M, Nerlich AG, Pfeffer U. Curcumin downregulates the inflammatory cytokines CXCL1 and -2 in breast cancer cells via NFkappaB.
 Carcinogenesis.
 2008 Apr;29(4):779-89.
 Epub 2007 Nov 13.